vmware-archive/vprobe-toolkit/emmett/README.md

 Bugs/Limitations
 ----------------

-VProbes' type map is currently hard-coded in Main.lhs.
-This should be externally specifiable.

 Currently all variables are global, and can be implicitly declared by being assigned a given type.
 The only exception is function arguments, which have function scope.
 It would be nice to provide block-local